An Irish Times Book of the Year for Sinéad Gleeson

 In elegant, spare writing, Shapton renders swimming as a mode of experiencing time, movement, and perspective, capable of shaping our lives in every environment.
 The result is captivating and profound: a modern classic of sport writing and memoir from a singular talent.

-‘If there is a more beautifully observed examination of weightlessness, silence, rigor, and delight of what it means to swim, I’ve never read it.’
+‘If there is a more beautifully observed examination of the weightlessness, silence, rigor, and delight of what it means to swim, I’ve never read it.’
 David Rakoff

 ‘Expresses what it’s like to be haunted by the person one used to be, and the search for how that person exists in the present.
 Leanne Shapton writes with such curiosity, ruefulness, intelligence, and grace.’
 Sheila Heti